 It can be difficult to recognize when a noun is abstract because there are so many words that can function in different ways.
 For example, some words might function as verbs in some cases and abstract nouns in other cases.
 Love and taste are two examples.

 Abstract nouns can be countable or uncountable (mass).
 They can also be singular or possessive.
 Abstract nouns follow the same grammar rules as other nouns.
 Let's take a look at common examples, broken out by category.

 Abstract forms of nouns are very common and an important part of communication.
-In many cases these types of nouns are derived from an addition of a suffix or alteration in the root word.
+In many cases, these nouns are derived by adding a suffix or alteration to the root word.
 Child is a concrete noun, for example, but childhood is an intangible state, so it is abstract.
-Nouns with the following suffixes are often abstract:

-Teachers and writing coaches often recommend using concrete nouns to support any abstract references, thereby clarifying the message you are trying to convey.
-Understanding and recognizing abstract nouns is important.
+Teachers and writing coaches often recommend using concrete nouns to support abstract references, thus clarifying the message you're trying to convey.
 Although these nouns give expression to intangible entities, sentences with fewer abstract and more concrete nouns are typically more concise and clear.